verdantlearn/gis-beginner-oe4bw/modules/Representing-Data/_posts/2000-03-13-module2-assignment.md

 title: Assignment
 ---

-## Module 1 assignment
+## Module 2 assignment

-Each module ends with a mini-assignment :white_check_mark: to help you get the most out of this course and identify what might be blocking your progress.
 You need to submit *every* assignment to qualify for a certificate of completion.
 Each assignment includes three parts:
 1. **Evidence** :information_source: - A screenshot of QGIS showing your progress
 2. **Reflection** :thought_balloon: - A paragraph describing your experience of the learning activities on this module